BabylonJS/Extensions/gradingSceneOptimizer/README.md

         tabletAllowed : false,
         noteBookAllowed : false,
         computerAllowed : true,
+        exceptionsAllowed : ['xbox'] // if xbox found in userAgent, this grade is enabled.
+    },
+    hardwares {
-        exceptionsAllowed : ['xbox'], // if xbox found in userAgent, this grade is enabled. onlyDedicatedGPU : true, // FUTURE FEATURE : GPU recommended for this grade;
+        onlyDedicatedGPU : true, // FUTURE FEATURE : GPU recommended for this grade;
         minBenchmarkScore : 10000 // FUTURE FEATURE : benchmark recommended for this grade;
     }